-14The rules on mobility while the application was being processed were defined by local governments.
+$^{^{14}}$ The rules on mobility while the application was being processed were defined by local governments.
 Some states restricted movement of the asylum seeker to a district, while others allowed free mobility within the state.

-15For the Croatians, however the deportations started following the signature of the cease-fire agreement known as the Vance Plan in January of 1992.
+15For the Croatians, however the deportations started following the signature of the ceasefire agreement known as the Vance Plan in January of 1992.
 By the end of 1994 almost all of the Croatian refugees had returned (Lederer, 1997).

-16Voluntary returns were mainly realized as a part of the program of German Government through REAG (Program for Reintegration and Emigration for Claimants of Asylum in Germany) and GARP (Government Program of Assistance to Repatriation) which was implemented in cooperation with the International Organization for Migration (IOM) whose target was to support voluntary return.
-Both programs were completed in 2001 (Nenadic et al., 2005).
+16Voluntary returns were mainly realized as a part of the program of German Government through REAG (Program for Reintegration and Emigration for Claimants of Asylum in Germany) and GARP (Government Program of Assistance to Repatriation) which was implemented in cooperation with the International Organization for Migration (IOM) whose

-ganizations and independent academic research suggest that about 75 percent of Yugoslavians civil war refugees returned to their home country or to another former Yugoslavian nation, with an additional 15 percent settling in third countries and only about 10 percent remaining in Germany (UNHCR, 2005; Ruhl and Lederer, 2001; Lederer, 1997).17
+Repatriation was planned in two main phases.
+The first phase targeted single adults and childless couples as well as people with family back in their home country.
+The second phase targeted the rest of the refugees.
+By the summer of 1996 letters requesting deportation were sent out, and by the end of 1996 people started getting deported.
+Repatriation and deportations continued until 2000, though most of them had happened by 1998.
+Figures by international organizations and independent academic research suggest that about 75 percent of Yugoslavians civil war refugees returned to their home country or to another former Yugoslavian nation, with an additional 15 percent settling in third countries and only about 10 percent remaining in Germany (UNHCR, 2005; Ruhl and Lederer, 2001; Lederer, 1997).17

 Refugees found employment across diverse sectors and relied on different channels to secure their jobs.
 Some were able to utilize their network of friends and family relatives, some relied on local employment agencies and some found work by themselves (e.g., Walker, 2010; Ruben et al., 2009).
 Ruben et al. (2009) note that those who worked during their time in Germany were also more likely to be employed upon return to the former Yugoslavia, with many finding jobs in industries in which they had worked before the war, others being employed in related sectors and some in totally new activities.
-There is plenty of anecdotal evidence, however, suggesting that after returning to their home countries refugees subsequently worked (or founded companies) in the very same sector they had worked at in Germany (or other countries such as Sweden or Austria).
+There is anecdotal evidence, however, suggesting that after returning to their home countries refugees subsequently worked (or founded companies) in the very same sector they had worked at in Germany (or other countries such as Sweden or Austria).
 In Online Appendix Section A we give four examples of anecdotal stories presenting such professional itineraries.
 As these stories show, refugees benefited from their experiences in Germany in many ways.
-In addition to acquiring knowledge and skills in new industries, they learned about different production methods, and established networks which they later put into use to
+In addition to acquiring knowledge and skills in new industries, they learned about different production methods, and established networks which they later put into use to create trade links and target was to support voluntary return.
+Both programs were completed in 2001 (Nenadic et al., 2005).